South West Biosciences (SWBio) Doctoral Training Partnership (BBSRC)Find a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 A wide range of research projects are advertised each year.
 These are hosted across many schools.
-Details of current and previous research projects can be found on the SWBio website.

 Students who complete this programme are likely to enter research careers within academia or industry, or careers in NGOs, teaching, public engagement or government.